-The Iron Kingdoms setting makes use of guns for nearly every faction in the Warmachine game.
+Averted in Iron Kingdoms the setting makes use of guns for nearly every faction in the Warmachine game.

 A very straightforward practical application of this trope, invoked by the publisher.
 Some time ago Magic used to have power armors and laser-armed spaceships on top of everything abovesaid (which if you check up editions is rather old, too).
 Nowadays, however, they announced they'd like to keep game's flavor a lot more "fantasy'sh", therefore firearms are remarkably absent from all the recent Magic sets.

 This became one of the founding pillars of the style of Scars of Mirrodin, where combining with the Machine-ideology of Phyrexia on a wholly metallic plane obviously had the implication that high-tech robots would be running amok, the designers specifically said that while things like armor, gears, levers and pistons can appear, they are to be used so that they are in no way mechanically sound, and must appear as though they're being powered by magic.
 The result is that most of the inhabitants had high-tech apparatuses used solely to swing around giant blades, and very little way of guns appear.

 In Dungeons & Dragons itself the 3rd edition Dungeon Master's Guide provides rules for certain "Renaissance" gunpowder weapons, modern and even futuristic firearms and explosives if they are to be included in the setting.
 Normally they are highly expensive or not buyable at all, however.
 AD&D 2nd edition had the arquebus (an early European musket) available for players to use at the DM's discretion.